cersonsky-lab/website/internal/reproducible-comp.md

 Pixi is a tool that aims to simplify environment management and create reproducible setups.
 It combines many of the best features of older package managers like `conda` or `pip`, and is faster than both.
 Notable aspects include:

-1. Seamless integration and installation from different package indices (e.g. `conda-forge`, `PyPi`), and can automatically resolve complex dependency trees.
+1. Seamless integration and installation from different package indices (e.g. `conda-forge`, `PyPi`), and can quickly and automatically resolve complex dependency trees.
 2. Creating and updating a lockfile that enables reproducible workflows.
 3. Easy reproducibility on systems of different architectures, including CHTC workflows.